forwards/surveys-public/survey-forms/latinamerica2020/latinamerica2020_survey_questions_EN.md

 ## III- Education

-### Which is your English level?
+### Do you know English?
+Which is your English level?

 (1 option)
+* I have no knowledge of English
 * Beginner
 * Intermediate
 * Advanced
 * Bilingual
-* I have no knowledge of English

-Note: We consider Bilingual a person who speaks both languages with equal skills
+Note: We consider Bilingual a person who speaks English and their first language with equal skills

 ### What is the highest level of education you have completed?